While working at a running store, I’ve learned a lot…

 I’ve learned there are multiple designs of shoes and brand models and the fit of each…

-One of the most interesting things I’ve learned is no matter the distance or amount you run, you should not be losing toenails.
+One of the most interesting things I’ve learned is no matter the distance or amount you run; you should not be losing toenails running.
+Runners losing toenails is a sign the shoe is too small.

-Losing toenails is a sign the shoe is not fitting you well.
+Losing toenails running is a sign the shoe is not fitting you well.

-When you lose toenails, it generally means the shoe is either too narrow or too short.
+When you lose toenails running, it generally means the shoe is either too narrow or too short.
 The top of your toenail is jamming up against the shoe.
 It means there isn’t enough space in the top of the shoe.
+Your toes usually turn black and blue, and then your toenail falls off.

 Think about it this way: if you continue to punch your arm, it will bruise.

-Toes being numb or tingling…(if your toes go numb the shoe is generally too narrow)
+Toes being numb or tingling…(if your toes go numb the toe box is generally too narrow)

 The lateral side of your shoe gets a hole in it (the shoe is too narrow)

-So how do you solve the problem of not losing toenails?
+So how do you solve the problem of losing toenails running?

 You should always go up a half size from your “normal” size.
 For instance, I wear a size 9 regular shoe.
 I wear a 9.5 or even 10 wide running shoe.
-My foot is able to breath the entire time.
+My foot can breathe and my toes can splay the entire time.
 You should be able to wiggle your toes before, during and after the run.

-The shoe might seem a little “big” at first but it’s not going to fall or slide off.
+The shoe might seem a little “big” at first, but it’s not going to fall or slide off.
 It’s always better to go up half a size versus cramming your foot into a smaller shoe.
-You normally cause far more issues by a too small of shoe versus too big and the loss of toenails is just one of those issues.
+You usually cause far more issues by a too small of shoe, like losing toenails running.
+Having a shoe slightly big rarely causes problems.

 Question for you: